bgoodwine/HDF5/docs/README.md

 all_frames = f[dset_name][0:29,0:3071,0:2303,0:2]
 ```

+# Or expand on it
+## Third-party compression algorithms
 Multiple compression algorithms are available for the chunked HDF5 files, including 3rd party compression algorithms.
 These can be specified with the `-c [algorithm]` option.

 ```python